meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 # Proxy Loop Detection Implementation Status

 The Proxy Loop Detection mechanism is similar to RADIUS Vendor-Specific attribute used today to detect RADIUS Proxy Loops.
-Unlike the Vendor-Specific attributes in use today, this mechanism includes server information within a single, globally-defrined attribute, rather than requiring that a unique vendor identifiers be allocated for each RADIUS Server operator.
+Unlike the Vendor-Specific attributes in use today, this mechanism includes server information within a single, globally-defined attribute, rather than requiring that a unique vendor identifiers be allocated for each RADIUS Server operator.

 ## Loop Detection Message Exchange Examples